Period covered by this COE: January 2017 – December 2018

 New Project on State owned Enterprises

-In the newly founded TI-AC working group “State owned Enterprises „practitioners and experts are working together to tackle challenges and risks associated with anti-corruption programs in state-owned enterprises.
+In the newly founded TI-Austria working group “State owned Enterprises „practitioners and experts are working together to tackle challenges and risks associated with anti-corruption programs in state-owned enterprises.
 Due to the ownership structure, these companies are characterized by a close relationship from senior management and policymakers.
 Through the exchange of experience in the working group, suitable tools and methods should be developed to improve the quality and effectiveness of Compliance management systems in state owned enterprises.
 The discussion is based on the “10 Anti-Corruption Principles for State-Owned Enterprises“ which Transparency International published in 2017.

 Research by TI has shown that state-owned enterprises, especially those in emerging markets, often do not have adequate standards for fighting corruption.
 This is essential for the creation of fair competitive conditions.
 To close this gap, TI developed with support of a multi-stakeholder working group on anti-corruption “Principles for State-Owned Enterprises (SOE principles)”.
 Within the framework of a webinar in September 2018 results were presented and experiences exchanged, on how measures can be put into practice.
 Peter Wilkinson, author of the SOE principles, gave an introduction and Guro Slettemark, Secretary General from TI-Norway, reported on experiences of his Chapter regarding the implementation of SOE principles.

 Further details on the activities of Transparency International – Austrian Chapter during the reporting period can be found in our Annual Reports (German only) which are attached to this letter and can be found on our website here for 2017 and here for 2018.